-Visualize a 6-monitor control room looking out on 3 labs, totalling 4,000 square feet of equipment; EKG machines, respirators, IV lines and hospital beds – each with a patient in need of medical care.
+Visualize a six-monitor control room looking out on three labs, totaling 4,000 square feet of equipment; EKG machines, respirators, IV lines and hospital beds – each with a patient in need of medical care.

 Now imagine that you, a student, have to diagnose and treat these patients!
 Though it sounds dangerous, don’t worry.
 You’re in SFCC’s state-of-the-art Medical Simulation Lab (SimLab), and your patients are High-fidelity Simulation Manikins.

-While they do talk, breathe, bleed, and even give birth, each scenario is regulated by instructors in 2-way communication via the control room.
+While they do talk, breathe, bleed, and even give birth, each scenario is regulated by instructors in two-way communication via the control room.
 Your patient may “simulate” distress, but in your debriefing with your instructor, you’ll find out why.
-SFCC is home to the largest SimLab in New Mexico, where we perform up to 6 simulations at one time.
+SFCC is home to the largest SimLab in New Mexico, where we perform up to six simulations at one time.